Pratham0981/delta-demo1/README.md

 # delta-demo1
-This is a demo for my class
+This is a demo for my class.